BxCppDev/Bayeux/source/bxdatatools/examples/OCD/README.rst

 ============

  * Description:

-   This example illustrates the use of the Object Configuration Description mechanism (OCD) associated to an arbitrary user class and an official class from the datatools library.
+   This  example  illustrates  the  use of  the  Object  Configuration Description mechanism  (OCD) associated to an  arbitrary user class and  an official  class from  the Bayeux/datatools  module library.
-   The user class being part of a DLL, one show how to browse the associated OCD material through the ``ocd_manual`` executable.
+   The user  class being  part of a  DLL, one show  how to  browse the associated OCD material through the ``bxocd_manual`` executable.

  * Source files :